olimorris/VectorCode/docs/cli.md

 installed and configured for your project.
 This currently supports only 1 check:

 - `config`: checks whether a project-local configuration directory exists.
+  Prints the project-root if successful, otherwise returns a non-zero exit code.

 Running `vectorcode check config` is faster than running `vectorcode query some_message` and then getting an empty results.